Shared Digital Infrastructure for a Healthy Michigan

 Generating an holistic picture of members’ clinical information as market demands quality ratings, accountable care and population health

 Data for better health

-As a noun, a health information exchange is an organization, or a network of organizations (referred to as a health information network or HIN), that provide technology and services to connect disparate sectors to legally, securely and technically share health information.
+As a noun, a health information exchange is an entity that represents a network of organizations (referred to as a health information network or HIN), that provides technology and services to connect disparate sites of care to legally, securely and technically share health information.

 News & Noteworthy

 At this month’s The Download, Shreya Patel, MiHIN’s Chief Policy and Privacy Officer, will be offering an overview of federal interoperability initiatives over the past year.

 AWS Recognizes MiHIN for using technology to improve outcomes for residents. tech achievements

 The AWS State and Local Government Champions program recognizes, celebrates, and supports organizations driving digital transformation with cloud computing.
 The organizations selected to receive this award share the mission to transform and advance state and local government to better serve their constituents.